xubaiw/Socket.lean/README.md

 You can also refer to the [http-client](./examples/http-client) and [http-server](./examples/http-server) examples to find the basic usage.

-There are bunch of comments in the source code.
-However, documentation like Hackage or docs.rs is not available since there is no doc genreator for lean4 yet.
+Documentation like Hackage or docs.rs is not available since there is no doc genreator for lean4 yet.

 To grasp the essence, you should be careful about the `Socket` and `SockAddr` type.